• Skip to primary navigation

 Expert Tips

-• Make sure to wash the gai lan well to remove any dirt or insects hidden between the leaves and shake out as much excess water as possible.
+• Wash the Chinese broccoli well to remove any hidden dirt or insects between the leaves.

-• Slice the thick stalks of the gai lan into thinner pieces so they can cook faster.
+• Slice the thick stalks of the Chinese broccoli into thinner pieces so they can cook through.

-• If the rice noodles are stuck together, microwave them at 60 second intervals for 2-3 minutes until you can easily peel them apart by hand.
+• To separate the fresh rice noodles, microwave them at 60 second intervals for 2-3 minutes until warm and pliable.

-• Prepare ingredients in advance because the cooking process is fast!
+• Prepare ingredients in advance as the cooking process is fast!

 Instructions